Wanted: One Movie & TV Organizer to Rule Them All

 See your unwatched episodes and mark the ones you’ve recently watched.

-View a monthly calendar that indicates when new episodes of your shows will broadcast (or drop) within the next few months.
+View a monthly calendar that indicates when new episodes of your shows will stream (or air) in the next few weeks or months.

 Receive daily and/or weekly email notifications for new episodes of shows in your queue.